 by jaydawg808 5 years ago

 I'm just curious to know whom you have met in your life.Anyone famous?

 Who is the most famous person you have ever met?

-Have you ever met a celebrity?
-If so who was it and where?
+Have you met a celebrity?
+If so, who was it and how did you meet them?

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|

 |Login||This is necessary to sign in to the HubPages Service.|